 - Alberta Vital Statistics records cannot be accessed over the Internet.

-Anyone may apply for a genealogical search of a record when the record is old enough.
+Anyone may apply for a record when the record is old enough.

 - Birth: after 120 years has passed from the date of birth, anyone may apply for the birth record.